 “Everyone had the headsets on,” Kerwin said.
-His Sonetics team wireless system lets the crew of Kerwin Tree Service talk hands-free, much like a conference call, while they continue working.
+His Sonetics Wireless Team Communication System lets the crew of Kerwin Tree Service talk hands-free, much like a conference call, while they continue working.
 The headsets also protect workers’ hearing from the noise of the crane, chipper and saws.
 “Now our entire crew can communicate during crane operations,” said Kerwin.

 Spring-loaded job site

 “It was a standard day,” Kerwin said, until the last lift when the crane began swinging a 3,500-pound log over the customer’s home.
 Partway through the lift, one of the truck’s outriggers began to sink.
 Unknown to Kerwin, the crane had been parked over an underground spring.
 A day’s worth of heavy lifting had further weakened the soil, contributing to the incident.

 “I heard yelling on the headsets as the crane started to go,” Kerwin said.
 But rather than abandon the tilting truck, Kerwin stayed on board.
 “Once I knew [it] was going, I swung [the boom] hard left to do everything in my power to miss the customer’s house.”
 Taking those extra few seconds to spare the structure put his life in danger.

 By this time, Kerwin estimated he had ridden the collapsing crane to nearly 80 degrees.
 As soon as he was sure that the log would clear the home, Kerwin finally jumped out of the crane’s cab.
 “Once I [was on the ground], I began to run to what I thought was a safe area.”

 No safe harbor